-1H SBCCC 200.9 Expenditure of State Funds Prohibited: Athletics intercollegiate, club, or intramural athletics program.
+1H SBCCC 200.9 Expenditure of State Funds Prohibited: Athletics

+Colleges shall not use State funds to create, support, maintain, or operate an intercollegiate, club, or intramural athletics program.
 Athletic programs may only be supported by student activity fees or other non-State funding sources that are authorized for that purpose.
 Intercollegiate athletics programs shall be operated consistent with 1B SBCCC 600.99.